fedepaol/hugoblog/content/posts/evpn-systemd-unit.md

 With that, I was able to consume the target namespace and provide the configuration required.

-## Running podman inside kind
+## Seeing it in action with Podman, ContainerLab and Kind

 Surprisingly, it works!
 I have an (almost) working prototype under my [evpn lab](https://github.com/fedepaol/evpnlab/tree/main/08_from_kind_with_systemdunits) repo, where I was able to test the topology described in the previous post with
-ContainerLab, Kind and podman running inside the Kind node (!!!!).
+ContainerLab, Kind and podman running inside the Kind node (a docker container !!!!).

 The ContainerLab setup looks like this